-a) The number of planks (reference 2402005 and 2402006) a car may use during the Event is limited to two for each the front and rear part of the plank.
+a) The number of planks (reference F.42.26.103) a car may use during the Event is limited to two.
 The planks will be marked with a serial number.

 Competitors have to declare the serial number of not previously used planks fitted to the car at least one hour prior the start of the session in writing to the FIA Technical Delegate.